WilliamBz12/video-call-flutter-with-bloc/README.md

 #### MVVM ARCHITECTURE WITH BLOC

 SERVICE: Used to handle all config and actions of Agora Engine (Like initial configs and Handle Actions);
-BLOC: Used to do state's controll and set the functions that we are used with [agora_rtc_engine](https://pub.dev/packages/agora_rtc_engine);
+\nBLOC: Used to do state's controll and set the functions that we are used with [agora_rtc_engine](https://pub.dev/packages/agora_rtc_engine);
-PAGE: Used to presentation of our project (WIDGETS and some other functions).
+\nPAGE: Used to presentation of our project (WIDGETS and some other functions).

 #### PROJECT